Bilateral hydrogenation induced high-Chern-number quantum anomalous Hall state in monolayer Cr$_2$Ge$_2$Te$_6$: RESULTS

-\paragraph{Quantum anomalous Hall effect in Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$\textemdash} Fig. \ref{fig: fig3} displays the electronic structures of monolayers Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$ and Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$, both with and without SOC.
+Fig. \ref{fig: fig3} displays the overall electronic structures alongside their $e_{\text{g}}$ orbital-projected components for monolayers Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$ [Fig. \ref{fig: fig3-a}-\ref{fig: fig3-d}] and Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$ [Fig. \ref{fig: fig3-e}-\ref{fig: fig3-h}], both with and without SOC.
 As shown in Fig. \ref{fig: fig3-c} and \ref{fig: fig3-g}, both systems are ferromagnetic semiconductors.
 Dirac points above the Fermi level along the $\Gamma$-M path are identified by red circles in Fig. \ref{fig: fig3-a}, suggesting the presence of hidden topological properties in Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$.
-Hydrogenation serves as an electron-doping mechanism, occupying the Cr-$e_{\text{g}}$ orbital—as evidenced by a comparison of the projected band structures in Fig. \ref{fig: fig3-b} and \ref{fig: fig3-f} (or Fig. \ref{fig: fig3-d} and \ref{fig: fig3-h} with SOC).
-This is accompanied by an enhanced magnetic moment (see Table \ref{tab: J-cst-cgt}).
-Consequently, the electronic structure of Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$ is modified, and the Fermi level is shifted upward, the topological Dirac points originally located in the conduction bands move to the vicinity of the Fermi level in Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$, as depicted in Fig. \ref{fig: fig3-e}.
-When SOC is included, the Dirac point opens a global band gap of 118.1 meV in Fig. \ref{fig: fig3-g}, which exceeds the thermal energy at room temperature.
-Hydrogenation triggers the topological electronic phase transition in Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$.
+The targeted filling of the Cr-Te anti-bonding network after hydrogenation pushes the Fermi level upward suggested by Fig. \ref{fig: CGT6HfbdosTepCreg}.
+Concurrently, the electronic structure of Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$ is modified, the topological Dirac points originally located in the conduction bands move to the vicinity of the Fermi level in Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$, as depicted in Fig. \ref{fig: fig3-e}.